Nearest Reversible Markov Chains with Sparsity Constraints: An Optimization Approach: Conclusions

 In this work, we have developed a comprehensive optimization framework for computing the nearest reversible sparse Markov chain to a given non-reversible matrix.
 The reversibility constraint is expressed through the symmetry condition with respect to the stationary distribution, and we have embedded this constraint into the optimization problem.
 A key theoretical contribution is the proof that the underlying optimization problem is strongly convex, ensuring the existence and uniqueness of the solution and, crucially, its independence from the choice of optimization algorithm.
 This theoretical property provides robustness and consistency across different computational approaches.
 Through comparative analysis, we evaluated two state-of-the-art optimization algorithms---\texttt{quadprog} and \texttt{gurobi}---demonstrating their practical viability for both small and moderate-scale problems.
 Our experiments reveal that \texttt{gurobi} provides superior computational performance, achieving solve times approximately 3--4 times faster than \texttt{guadprog}, while all methods satisfy the reversibility and stationarity constraints to machine precision.
 The subquadratic scaling of computational cost with problem dimension underscores the scalability of the approach.

 Extensive numerical experiments on synthetic sparse matrices and real-world examples from molecular dynamics simulations validate the proposed methodology.
 The results demonstrate that reversibility introduces a systematic and quantifiable increase in sparsity, an intrinsic consequence of the coupling constraints between forward and backward transitions.
 This fundamental trade-off is independent of the specific problem instance and algorithmic choice, suggesting that the sparsity-reversibility relationship reflects a deep structural property of Markov chains.
 Furthermore, the framework successfully processes transition matrices obtained from empirical data (transition counts) and recovers reversible matrices with high constraint satisfaction.
-We plan to evaluate the usage of regularized interior point methods from~\cite{MR4594481,MR4784765}, to further accelerate the solution and increase the robustness of the method.
+We plan to evaluate the usage of regularized interior point methods from~\cite{MR4594481,MR4784765}, to further accelerate the solution and increase the robustness of the method{, and to investigate the case where we also add the topology of the underlying graph to the variables to be optimized; see again Remark~\ref{rmk:miqp_formulation}.}

 \begin{acknowledgement} This work was partially supported by the Italian Ministry of University and Research (MUR) through the PRIN 2022 ``Low-rank Structures and Numerical Methods in Matrix and Tensor Computations and their Application'' code: 20227PCCKZ MUR D.D. financing decree n.
 104 of February 2nd, 2022 (CUP I53D23002280006) and through the PRIN 2022 ``MOLE: Manifold constrained Optimization and LEarning'', code: 2022ZK5ME7 MUR D.D. financing decree n.
 20428 of November 6th, 2024 (CUP B53C24006410006).
 The last three authors are member of the INdAM GNCS and acknowledge the MUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.
-Furthermore, during part of the preparation of this work, MG was affiliated with the Department of Mathematics, University of Pisa, Pisa (Italy). \end{acknowledgement}
+Furthermore, during part of the preparation of this work, MG was affiliated with the Department of Mathematics, University of Pisa, Pisa (Italy).

+We are grateful to the reviewers for their constructive feedback, which allowed us to improve the presentation of our findings. \end{acknowledgement}

 \ethics{Competing Interests}{The authors have no conflicts of interest to declare that are relevant to the content of this chapter.}